 Please note that the spring 2022 international student orientation program does not meet the University orientation requirement for undergraduate students but is still highly recommended for all incoming undergraduate, graduate, and exchange students, regardless of previous study in the United States.

 Registration opens on October 14 for the spring 2022 orientation program.
 Your registration fee* covers everything listed below for all students:

 - Breakfast, lunch, and dinner on Saturday, January 8th, 2022

 - Social events and activities during orientation to help you meet other incoming international students and the World Leaders

-*Your registration fee will be billed directly to your Student Account at the beginning of the Fall 2021 semester.
+*Your registration fee will be billed directly to your Student Account at the beginning of the spring 2022 semester.
 You will pay your orientation fee through your online Student Account portal.

 Please review the following for commonly asked questions related to COVID-19.
 To view this document as a PDF, click here.